textgain/grasp/docs.md

 #Grasp.py – Explainable AI

-**Grasp** is a lightweight Explainable AI toolkit for Python 2 & 3, with building blocks for data mining, natural language processing (NLP), machine learning (ML) and network analysis.
-It has 300+ free, fast, clean, concise implementations of classic algorithms, with only ~25 lines of code per function, self-explanatory names, no external depencies, bundled into one well-documented file: [grasp.py](https://github.com/textgain/grasp) (200KB).
+**Grasp** is a lightweight explainable AI toolkit for Python 2 & 3, with building blocks for data mining, natural language processing (NLP), machine learning (ML) and network analysis.
+It has 300+ free, fast, clean  implementations of classic algorithms, with ~25 lines of code per function, self-explanatory names, no depencies, bundled into one well-documented file: [grasp.py](https://github.com/textgain/grasp) (200KB).

-**Grasp** is developed and used by [Textgain](https://textgain.com), a language tech company that uses open-source intelligence (OSINT) for societal good.
+**Grasp** is developed and used by [Textgain](https://textgain.com), a language tech company that uses AI for societal good.

 ##Do data mining